 Resolve Starts Where We Live.
-Local Government Can Make It Happen.
+Local and State Governments Can Make It Happen.

 Each year we see more proof of what the vast majority of scientists around the world have predicted and warned us about resulting from a warming planet.
 Storms and fires of horrific magnitude.
 Droughts and floods out of balance.
 All resulting in the loss of lives and billions of dollars in property damage.

 The longer-term impacts are even more ominous with devastating impacts in places on the planet that can hardly afford the troubles.
 Poor countries along with major U.S. cities are going to be overwhelmed by rising seas and drastic weather pattern changes.